anklinuxboy/Kafka-Go-Example/README.md

 Follow these steps to create a record and consume it.

+From the root of the directory -

 1. Run `docker compose up -d` to run docker in detach mode.
 This will install zookeeper and kafka as docker containers on your machine locally.
 2. Start the consumer.
-From the root of the project directory `go run ./cmd/consumer`
+   `go run ./cmd/consumer`
 3. Start the producer to create a record.
-From the root of the project directory `go run ./cmd/producer`
+   `go run ./cmd/producer`